 Applied Music - Voice The major aim of Kingswood's voice lessons is the preparation of worship leaders.
-Therefore, the core of vocal study will be focused in the following areas: general technique, repertoire, musicianship, and performance skills.
-Applied lessons taken for credit include ear training and sight reading.
+Therefore, the core of vocal study will be focused in the following areas: general musicianship, technique, repertoire, and performance skills.
+Lessons taken for credit include ear training and sight reading.

 1 credit hour